DEADLY FOES OF SPIDER-MAN1 of 12

 Sandman also appeared in the film Spider-Man 3, implicated as involved in the death of Ben Parker.
 And that's all we'll say about that...

 Dmitri Smerdyakov is actually the first supervillain ever faced by Spider-Man, first appearing in Amazing Spider-Man #1.
 That alone would give him a permanent place in comic book history, but it's his various misdeeds over the past 50 years that earned him his spot on this list.

-In the '90s, Chameleon helped mastermind a plot that nearly broke Spider-Man's psyche the return of Peter Parker's parents, long presumed dead.
+In the '90s, Chameleon helped mastermind a plot that nearly broke Spider-Man's psyche - the return of Peter Parker's parents, long presumed dead.
 In reality, the "parents" were actually robots, the kind of thing that happens in comic books more than you might guess.
-That revelation led to one of the darkest periods in Spider-Man's history, and the guy hasn't let up he recently impersonated Peter Parker, and is currently a member of the Sinister Six.
+That revelation led to one of the darkest periods in Spider-Man's history, and the guy hasn't let up he impersonated Peter Parker a few years back.

 Chameleon is also a go-to character when writers want to truly explore the psychological aspects of Spider-Man's world, as seen in the work of J.M.
 DeMatteis and Paul Jenkins - the latter who actually had Chameleon proclaim his love for Spider-Man.
 (It was awkward for all involved.)